NiklasEi/www-nikl-me/projects/cinnog.md

   - Bevy
 ---

+Cinnog is an experimental static site generator using Leptos and Bevy ECS.

 Cinnog uses Leptos with static site generation and island mode to render a static website.
 Dynamic parts of the website (islands) use WebAssembly to hydrate in the browser.

-All date required to build the website is collected and prepared in a data layer.
+All data required to build the website is collected and prepared in a data layer.
 Cinnog's data layer is a Bevy ECS World and can be queried using Bevy systems.

 I wrote an [example project][example-repo] using Cinnog and [deployed it][example-deployed].